 TRA has a special funding situation created by direct aid contributions made by the State of Minnesota, City of Minneapolis and Minneapolis School District.
-The direct aid is a result of the merger of the Minneapolis Teachers Retirement Fund Association merger into TRA in 2006.
-Additional information can be found in Note 7.
+The direct aid is a result of the merger of the Minneapolis Teachers Retirement Fund Association merger into TRA in 2006 and the Duluth Teachers' Retirement fund Association merger into TRA in 2015.
+Additional information can be found in Note 6.